matn7/CS-Notes/src/main/java/mutithreading/concurrency_and_parallelism/README.md

 ### The system context: user-space and kernel-space code

-- **User-space code does not control shared physical resources (processors, memory, I/O devices)**
+- **User-space code does not control shared physical resources (processors, memory, I/O devices).**
 - Applications execute in user space.
 - Kernel-space code comprises the core OS routines that control shared physical resources.
 - A **system-call** originates in user-space, but results in execution of a kernel space routine:
     - Standard library functions (user-space) mediate between ordinary app code and the core OS routines (kernel-space) that some library functions call.
-    - Standard library goes by various names: on Unix-type systems, (libc) or variants thereof (glibc on Ubuntu) on Windows (Win32 API)
+    - Standard library goes by various names: on Unix-type systems (libc) or variants thereof (glibc on Ubuntu) on Windows (Win32 API).

 ### Node.js example